Festivals and Programs in the First Month of Autumn

 Hungary’s most prestigious wine festival welcomes wine aficionados for the 25th time.

-Besides the finest Hungarian wines, you can taste and learn about the guest country’s, this year Italy’s wine making traditions and wines.
+Besides the finest Hungarian wines, you can taste and learn about the guest country’s wine making traditions and wines.

 Concerts, folk performances, children programs, a Cheese Contest (15 cheeses from 15 European countries), harvest procession, children programs are the other highlights of the festival.